davecoll3/kokochen/README.md

 ### Expectations

-  * Feedback when interacting with page links allowing me to easily know where I am on the site and where I can go to.
+  * Feedback when interacting with page links which allows me to easily know where I am on the site and where I can navigate to.
   * Feedback on the contact form to inform me when it has been completed and submitted correctly.
   * When clicking on social media links, they should open in a seperate tab or window.